agashe/SigmaPHP-DB/README.md

             <td>create:migration {migration name}</td>
             <td>
                 Create new migration file.
-It's recommended for the migration file to follow class naming <br> rules , like using only nouns and PascalCase .. etc. Also no need to add .php extension. <br>
+It's recommended for the migration file to follow class naming rules , like using only nouns and PascalCase .. etc. Also no need to add .php extension.
                 It will be included automatically.
             </td>
         </tr>
         <tr>
             <td>create:seeder {seeder name}</td>
             <td>
                 Create new seeder file.
-Please note that , the same rules for naimg the migration file <br> is also applied to the seeder.
+Please note that , the same rules for naimg the migration file is also applied to the seeder.
             </td>
         </tr>
         <tr>
             <td>drop</td>
             <td>
                 Drop all tables in the database.
-A confirmation message will ask you to confirm <br> before executing this command.
+A confirmation message will ask you to confirm before executing this command.
             </td>
         </tr>
         <tr>
             <td>fresh</td>
             <td>
-                Drop all tables in the database. then will run all migrations and seed the database. <br> (will ask for confirmation)
+                Drop all tables in the database. then will run all migrations and seed the database. (will ask for confirmation)
             </td>
         </tr>
         <tr>